NyteshadeXT/PF2e-Core-Vault/2-Session Journals/Age-of-Worms/AoW Session 004.md

 2/6/25 from 6:30 pm CST to 9:30 pm CST

 ### End of Session Notes
-Can't forget to redo [[4-Campaign/Age of Worms/The Whispering Cairn#12.
+Can't forget to redo [[The Whispering Cairn#12.
 Living Quarters]] for the players.
 Missed the description and acted like an illusion was dropped when they figured out the trap.